 Sharing Shenstone Outreach Hub

 ‘Sharing Shenstone’ is an outreach hub that is part of Shenstone School in Bexley.
 Shenstone is a school for pupils with severe and complex learning difficulties.
-There are places for 140 pupils (nursery – year 6) across two sites in Sidcup and Crayford.
+We currently have 195 pupils on roll (from September 2023).

 The outreach hub service plan has been developed with the vision and intention to be able to offer support to the growing number of pupils who have complex learning needs in mainstream nurseries or schools.